Updated on July, 5th 2022

 Catch some of the shortest lines of the year at popular Niagara Falls attractions.
 Autumn Hornblower visitors tell us that the lack of crowds and easy access to top sights more than makes up for the nippier weather in October.

 Be “wowed” by the autumn colours across Niagara.
-You don’t have to go far to see the gorgeous red, yellow, and orange tones across the region’s foliage – there are plenty of trees and views in close proximity to Niagara Falls.
+You don’t have to go far to see the gorgeous red, yellow, and orange tones across the region’s foliage – there are plenty of trees and views near Niagara Falls.
 Have a car and a few extra days?
 Ball’s Falls, wine-growing areas like Niagara-on-the-Lake, and parts of the Bruce Trail are all great spots to enjoy the scenery.

 Visiting Niagara Falls in November

 Is it worth visiting Niagara Falls in November?
 We think so!
-While summer and early autumn are more popular times to visit the region, the legendary waterfalls are a beautiful sight any time of year.
-A number of attractions are still in operation, especially during the first half of the month.
+While summer and early autumn are more popular times to visit the region, the legendary waterfalls are a beautiful sight at any time of year.
+Several attractions are still in operation, especially during the first half of the month.
 If you arrive after November 15, many seasonal sites may be closed; however, you can more than fill your schedule with the many holiday festivities that pepper the region.

 Seasonal favourites and special events in November: